evidentlyai/evidently/docs/book/reference/all-tests.md

 <summary>How to use this page</summary>

-This is a reference page that helps quickly see all the tests and test presets available in the library, and their parameters.
+This is a reference page.
+You can return here:
+* To discover **available tests** and choose which to include in a custom test suite.
+* To understand which **parameters** you can change for a specific test or preset.
+* To verify which tests are included in a **test preset**.

-We organize the tests into logical groups, e.g. Data Quality, Data Integrity, Regression, etc. You can use the menu on the right to navigate the sections.

-Note that these groups do not match the presets with the same name, e.g., there are more Data Quality tests below than in the `DataQualityTestPreset`.
-You can use this reference page to discover additional tests to include in your custom test suite.
+You can use the menu on the right to navigate the sections.
+We organize individual tests into groups, e.g. Data Quality, Data Integrity, Regression, etc. Note that these groups do **not** match the presets with similar names.
+For example, there are more Data Quality tests than in the `DataQualityTestPreset`.

 # How to read the tables

-* **Name**: the name of an individual test or preset.
+* **Name**: the name of the test or test preset.
-* **Description**: plain text explanation of the test, or the contents of the preset.
+* **Description**: plain text explanation of the test, or the content of the preset.
 For tests, we specify whether it applies to the whole dataset or individual columns.
-* **Parameters**: required and optional parameters for the test or test preset.
+* **Parameters**: available configurations.
   * Required parameters are necessary to for calculations, e.g. a column name for a column-level test.
   * Optional parameters modify how the underlying metric is calculated, e.g. which statistical test or correlation method is used.
   * *Test condition parameters* help set the conditions (e.g. equal, not equal, greater than, etc.) that define the expectations from the test output.
 If the condition is violated, the test returns a fail.
 Here you can see the complete list of the [standard condition parameteres](../tests-and-reports/run-tests.md#available-parameters).
 They apply to most of the tests, and are optional.
-* **Default tests condition**: test conditions that apply if you do not set a custom сondition.
+* **Default tests condition**: they apply if you do not set a custom сondition.
   * With reference: the test conditions that apply when you pass a reference dataset and Evidently can derive expectations from it.
   * No reference: the test conditions that apply if you do not provide the reference.
 They are based on heuristics.